ComputhinkSG/Python_CT08_Student_Template_2026/Lesson Exercises/CT08_15/lesson15_guide.md

 *Test the menu with one action at a time (e.g., only "Feed" first).*
 *Gradually add more options and test win/lose conditions.*

-## Tamagotchi Task 6: Extend your Tamagotchi Game
+## Task 6: Extend your Tamagotchi Game

 ### Bonus Challenge: Add New Features to Your Game
 **Goal**: Enhance your Tamagotchi game with extra features to make it more interactive and fun!